 Our research interests include several interconnected projects that focus on the interface of fundamental and applied biology and medicine.
-We investigate key genetic determinants of cellular homeostasis, including predisposition to aging-associated diseases, response to stress and identification of novel plant metabolites with antimicrobial activity.
-Students interested in modern approaches of molecular cell biology, genetics, genomics, and biochemistry are welcome to inquire about research opportunities.
+We investigate key genetic determinants of cellular homeostasis, including predisposition to aging-associated diseases, response to stress, and identification of novel plant metabolites with antimicrobial activity.
+Students interested in modern approaches to molecular cell biology, genetics, genomics, and biochemistry are welcome to inquire about research opportunities.